 Fire extinguishers are full of pressurised chemicals, so they can't simply be thrown in the rubbish.
 You need to take certain steps to make sure it is safe.
 If the fire extinguisher is not empty, you must empty prior to disposal.

-How to safely empty a fire extinguisher
+How do you safely empty a fire extinguisher?

 Fire extinguishers contain different substances which are used to put out different types of fires.
 These substances can be toxic to the environment, so have to be removed from the extinguisher and disposed of in the correct manner.